EdDuarte/website/content/projects/erlang-poker-ml.md

 match, so a "reset" will discard the current match.

 When prompting for a card, two inputs are required: the suit and the value.
-Inputted cards are then structured as {card, ID, Suit, Value}
-and compared with ranked hands in Eresye.
+Cards are then structured as {card, ID, Suit, Value} and compared with other hands (and their ranks) in Eresye.
 The ID value is randomly attributed using the method 'random:uniform()', and is used to ensure that the card will not be compared with itself during Eresye's operations.